Hoisin pork stir fry, a super simple and quick noodle stir fry with pak choi, peppers, red onions, garlic and ginger in a sticky sauce.

 Serving Suggestions

-This hoisin pork stir fry is very much designed to be a one-pot dinner, all be it a light one.
+This hoisin pork stir fry is very much designed to be a one-pot dinner, albeit a light one.

 I often serve this with either my Chinese chicken and sweetcorn soup or hot and sour soup.
 They are both quick to make and can be rustled up in advance.

-But if you want to go savoury nibbles then it has to be crispy spring rolls for me.
+But if you want to go for savoury nibbles, then it has to be crispy spring rolls for me.

 Although some nice prawn toast would go down a treat too!